chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 <!--footnotes-->

-[^today]: Today, where a workstation may sport consumer hardware at a drastically upgraded scale (think "the mac pro vs the imac", or "nvidia quadro vs the RTX line")
+[^today]: Today, a workstation may sport consumer hardware at a drastically upgraded scale (think "the mac pro vs the imac", or "nvidia quadro vs the RTX line".)

   Now, if you're working for IBM or Oracle, don't fret: I haven't forgotten you.
   Some of the architectures I talk about still exist, though mostly in the realm